Shahriar-77/Shahriar-77/README.md

 **AI/ML Practitioner | Data Science | NLP & Deep Learning | Engineer Turned Problem Solver**

-I’m a machine learning and data science enthusiast with a Master's in Mechatronics & Automatic Control (CGPA 4.0, UTM) and a BSc in Electrical & Electronic Engineering.
+I’m a machine learning and data science enthusiast.
 I’ve transitioned from a strong research foundation in control systems to building practical, applied AI solutions — with a focus on clarity, reproducibility, and problem-first thinking.

 ---